 Cigarette smoke has long been known to be very harmful for health.
 Several toxins in the smoke interact with our immune system, with adverse consequences.
 These toxins induce chronic inflammation at the membranes lining our oral, gut, and lung cavities which is helped along by harmful free radicals known as reactive oxygen species (ROS).

 Chronic obstructive pulmonary health disorders (COPD) – also known as chronic bronchitis or emphysema – are a leading cause of death all over the world.

 A progressive health condition that makes it hard to breathe and which gets worse over time, COPD causes prolonged coughing with large amounts of mucus, wheezing, shortness of breath, chest tightness, and other symptoms.

 Cigarette smoke is the leading cause of COPD.
 Up to 75% of people who have COPD smoke or used to smoke.
 However, long-term exposure to other lung irritants such as pipe, cigar, and other forms of tobacco smoke, air pollution, chemical fumes, or dusts can also contribute to COPD.

-Furthermore, cigarette smoke is known to modify our immune system’s responses to external antigens, along with adversely affecting our innate immune defenses and promoting autoimmunity.
+Furthermore, cigarette smoke is known to modify our immune system’s responses to external antigens, along with adversely affecting our innate immune defenses and promoting autoimmune disorder.
 [Note: antigens are molecules capable of generating a response from our immune system.]